Traveling School Faculty

 Anna enjoys offering others opportunities to grow through new experiences and reflection.
 She appreciates the power of cross-cultural friendships to change our views of the world and help us better understand what it is to live as a human being on this Earth.

 Elsie is originally from the flatlands of southeastern Wisconsin.
 She earned a Bachelors’ degree in Biology and Environmental Studies from Bowdoin College in Brunswick, Maine.
 While earning her undergraduate degree she spent a semester studying abroad in Tanzania and Zanzibar.
 After graduating, she found her way west and began working for Teton Science Schools (TSS) in Jackson, WY as a field instructor.
 During her time at TSS, Elsie fell in love with the Rocky Mountain West and place-based, experiential education.
-Since then, Elsie has also instructed for Ecology Project International and the National Outdoor Leadership School (NOLS).
-Currently, Elsie is working on earning a Masters’ degree in Environmental Studies from the University of Montana with a focus on environmental education and nonprofit administration.
+Since then, Elsie has bounced around the Rocky Mountains working for a variety of organizations including Ecology Project International, NOLS, and Colorado Mountain Club in addition to The Traveling School.
+Along the way, Elsie also earned a Masters’ degree in Environmental Studies from the University of Montana with a focus on environmental education and nonprofit administration.
 In her free time, Elsie loves exploring the mountains through rock climbing, skiing, and mountain biking.

 Maya grew up living between Guilford, Vermont and Panajachel, Guatemala, and has always drawn inspiration from exploring new cultures and landscapes.
 She earned a B.A. in History and Education Studies from Middlebury Colleg, where she also developed her passion for the outdoors and wilderness medicine.
 She ski patrolled at the Middlebury Snow Bowl, coordinated outdoor orientation, and guided backpacking trips for the Middlebury Mountain Club.
 In 2012, she spent a semester at the Universidad de Playa Ancha in Valparaiso, Chile, studying Latin American history, literature and ecology.
 Maya has also worked as a wilderness EMT and held seasonal positions in the Appalachian Mountain Club’s backcountry huts.
 A firm believer in the power of experiential education, Maya is an Outward Bound Instructor and has spent a semester as the History Teaching Apprentice at the High Mountain Institute.
 In her free time, Maya can be found on skis or on a bike, going for long trail runs, doing yoga and baking bread.